AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M12-Gettingststarted.md

 Welcome to your AI-900: Microsoft Azure AI Fundamentals workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience.

-# Module 12: Explore generative AI in Azure AI Foundry portal
+# Module 12: Explore generative AI in Microsoft Foundry portal

-### Overall Estimated timing: 30 minutes
+### Overall Estimated timing: 30 Minutes

 ## Overview

-This lab provides an introduction to generative AI through the Azure AI Foundry portal, Microsoft's platform for creating and deploying intelligent applications.
-In this exercise, you'll interact with the Chat playground in Azure AI Foundry, where you will explore the deployment of the GPT-4o model, learn how to optimize responses, and understand effective prompting techniques to refine outputs from generative AI.
+This lab provides an introduction to generative AI through the Microsoft Foundry portal, Microsoft's platform for creating and deploying intelligent applications.
+In this exercise, you'll interact with the Chat playground in Microsoft Foundry, where you will explore the deployment of the GPT-4o model, learn how to optimize responses, and understand effective prompting techniques to refine outputs from generative AI.

 ## Objective

-By the end of this lab, you will be able to create a project in Azure AI Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently
+By the end of this lab, you will be able to create a project in Microsoft Foundry and analyze a receipt using Microsoft Document Intelligence to extract key information efficiently

-1. Create a Project in the Azure AI Foundry portal to organize and set up AI resources.
+1. Create a Project in the Microsoft Foundry portal to organize and set up AI resources.

-2. Explore Generative AI in the Azure AI Foundry’s Chat playground, interact with a deployed GPT model, and experiment with response optimization techniques.
+2. Explore Generative AI in the Microsoft Foundry’s Chat playground, interact with a deployed GPT model, and experiment with response optimization techniques.

 ## Pre-requisites